rustwasm/wasm-bindgen/DESIGN.md

 function is called to relinquish our reference count of the JS object, freeing up our slot in the `slab` that we saw above.

-If you'll recall as well, when we took `&JsObject` above we generated a wrapper of `ManuallyDrop` around the local binding, and that's because we wanted to avoid invoking this destructor when the object comes from the stack.
+If you'll recall as well, when we took `&JsValue` above we generated a wrapper of `ManuallyDrop` around the local binding, and that's because we wanted to avoid invoking this destructor when the object comes from the stack.